scala/scala3/docs/docs/reference/other-new-features/indentation.md

     An indentation region can start

-     - at points where a set of definitions enclosed in braces is expected in a class, object, given, or enum definition, in an enum case, or after a package clause, or
+     - after the condition of an `if-else`, or
+     - after a ": at end of line" token (see below)
      - after one of the following tokens:
     ```
-    =  =>  <-  if  then  else  while  do  try  catch  finally  for  yield  match
+    =  =>  <-  if  then  else  while  do  try  catch  finally  for  yield  match  return
     ```
     If an `<indent>` is inserted, the indentation width of the token on the next line is pushed onto `IW`, which makes it the new current indentation width.